14 zip codes·Updated June 2026

 4 Bedroom$2,510/mo

-Fair Market Rents are published annually by HUD for the Reno metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Reno metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-Reno used to be just casinos and Burning Man, but that's changed significantly.
-Tesla's Gigafactory, plus distribution centers from Amazon, Switch data centers, and other companies have diversified the economy.
+Reno used to be just casinos and Burning Man.
+That's changed significantly.
+Tesla's Gigafactory, plus distribution centers from Amazon and Switch data centers, have diversified the economy.
 No state income tax draws California refugees who want lower costs without going too far.
-Midtown and the areas near the university are premium.
-Sparks and Sun Valley are more affordable.
-Reno is a smaller market, so the tenant pool is thinner than a major metro.
-The growth has been real but it's also driven prices up — the "affordable alternative to California" narrative works less well when Reno rents keep climbing.
-Still, the fundamentals are better than they were a decade ago, and the employment base is genuinely more diversified.
+Midtown and areas near the university are premium.
+Sparks and Sun Valley are cheaper.
+Smaller market, thinner tenant pool than a major metro.
+Growth has been real and prices have climbed with it.
+The "affordable alternative to California" narrative works less well when Reno rents keep moving up.
+The fundamentals are better than they were a decade ago, and the employment base is more diversified than it used to be.